armel/HAL9000/README.md

 Use left and right buttons to adjust brightness.
 Use the middle button to hear HAL9000.

+You can optimize video loading times by using a simple micro SD card formatted in FAT32.
+After each decompression, the uncompressed video file will be saved on the SD card (in the `/HAL9000` folder).
+This uncompressed video file will be used for the next time.

+# Compilation

+First, edit `platformio.ini` file and change `default_envs` target :

+- `default_envs = core` for Core,
+- `default_envs = core2` for Core2
+- `default_envs = cores3` for Core S3.

+You can compile the source code and flash your M5Stack.

+Remember to upload the FileSystem Image too (the `/data` folder content videos, images and wav).
+If you don't know how to upload the FileSystem Image, take a look at this [tutorial](https://www.donskytech.com/how-to-upload-filesystem-image-in-platformio-ide/).

 # Credits

 Many thanks to...